Second Battle of Independence: To the Big Blue

 Pleasonton intended for Brown's brigade to attack with support from Winslow's men but the attack was slow to materialize, which allowed the Confederates to reform about 1 mile to the southwest of Independence.
 Brown finally attacked about an hour before nightfall, but with less force than intended.
 The plan was to attack with a front composed of the 1st, the 4th, and the 7th Missouri State Militia Cavalry Regiments, but the latter two units were blocked when Battery L, 2nd Missouri Light Artillery Regiment halted in Independence.
 Furthermore, the commander of the 1st Missouri State Militia Cavalry, Colonel James McFerran, remained in the rear and did not participate in the attack.
-Under the command of Lieutenant Colonel Bazel Lazear, the unit skirmished with the Confederates until the defenders placed enough pressure on Lazear's line that he requested reinforcements.
+Under the command of Lieutenant Colonel Bazel F. Lazear, the 1st Missouri State Milita Cavalry skirmished with the Confederates until the defenders placed enough pressure on Lazear's line that he requested reinforcements.
 Brown finally grasped the situation on the field, located the 4th and 7th Missouri State Militia Cavalry, and sent the two regiments and the artillery unit that had blocked them to the front.
 The strengthened Union force then attacked with only 30 minutes remaining before sundown.

 The Union attack drove the Confederates back 2 miles, but ran low on ammunition.
 The historian Kyle Sinisi estimated that the 1st Missouri State Militia Cavalry fired 11,700 rounds during its part of the fighting, based on the strength of the regiment and a report by McFerran stating how much ammunition the unit's soldiers were issued.
 After running low on ammunition, Brown's men moved off of the road to Westport, and allowed Winslow's brigade to move to the front.
 The 3rd and 4th Iowa Cavalry Regiments, and the 4th and 10th Missouri Cavalry Regiments of Winslow's brigade continued fighting as darkness fell.
 Winslow's men attacked, and quickly drove back Cabell's and Freeman's brigades.
 Clark formed a rear guard with his brigade and Pratt's Texas Battery, which slowed the Union attack.
 Though night combat was rare during the American Civil War, the 3rd Iowa Cavalry continued the advance overnight, and pushed Clark's regiments back.
 Around 22:00, the Confederate wagon train had completed the crossing of the Big Blue, and soon after that time, all of Clark's units except for the 8th Missouri Cavalry Regiment had crossed the river as well.
 By this point, Union troops were within a few miles of the Big Blue River.
 After coming under fire from the 8th Missouri Cavalry, Winslow halted his brigade's pursuit at around 22:30.